+Chair, Department of Performing Arts: Professor Rubeck

+Professor: Wellford

-Chair, Department of Performing Arts: Professor Rubeck Professor: Wellford Associate Professors: Formato, Kearns, Sabo Assistant Professor: Aryeh, Guy-Metcalf Adjuncts: Aumiuer, Hutchins, Marone, Medler, Roberts, Tourek, N. Wheeler
+Associate Professors: Formato, Kearns, Sabo Assistant Professor: Aryeh, Guy-Metcalf

+Adjuncts: Aumiuer, Hutchins, Marone, Medler, Roberts, Tourek, N. Wheeler

-The Department of Performing Arts offers a Bachelor of Fine Arts in Dance Performance and Choreography and a minor in Dance.
-The program gives students a 21st-century dance education with a focus on technical training, creative exploration, compositional skills, somatic knowledge, collaborative dance-making and multi-disciplinary performance.
+The Department of Performing Arts offer's a Bachelor of Fine Arts in Dance Performance and Choreography and a minor in Dance.
+The program provides student's with a 21st century dance education with a focus on technical training, creative exploration, compositional skills, somatic knowledge, collaborative dance-making and multi-disciplinary performance.
 The dance program recognizes the importance of an individual's interaction with the world as a whole person, not just as an artist.
-Dance artists and theorists are members of the global community and as such, students are encouraged to explore wide-ranging interests and to innovative ways to combine their in-depth dance studies with their experience as global citizens to further the field of contemporary dance.
-Students in the B.F.A. program are encouraged to study and intern abroad.
+Dance artists and theorists are members of the global community, and as such, students are encouraged to explore wide-ranging interests and to find innovative ways to combine their in-depth dance studies with their experience as global citizens to further the field of contemporary dance.
+Students in the B.F.A. program have the opportunity, and are encouraged, to participate in internships and study abroad.
 An audition is required for the B.F.A. but not for the minor.